ephemeraHQ/.github/CONTRIBUTING.md

 ## Pull requests

-XMTP welcomes pull requests from everyone.
+Converse welcomes pull requests from everyone.

-Before diving in, consider posting to [XMTP Discord](https://discord.gg/xmtp) or [XMTP GitHub Discussions](https://github.com/orgs/xmtp/discussions) to get a quick temperature check on your idea.
+Before diving in, consider posting to [XMTP Discord](https://discord.gg/xmtp) or the [XMTP Community Forums]([https://github.com/orgs/xmtp/discussions](https://community.xmtp.org/)) to get a quick temperature check on your idea.

 ## Bugs